LorenzoZamora/Minesweeper/README.md

 <br/>*MEDIUM* - 16x16 Board | 40 Mines | 40 Flags
 <br/>*HARD* - 16x30 Board | 99 Mines | 90 Flags

 To win the game, you simply need to flag all of the mines that are on the board; there is no need to open all the non-mine tiles.
-But, if you click on a mine, then you get blown up and lose the game!
+But, if you happen to click on a mine, then you get blown up and lose the game!

 Additionally, your High Score (how fast you clear the board and not get blown up) is also saved after successful minesweeping.
 It is also available between different game sessions, so you always have a goal to strive for and keep coming back to!

 Hope you have fun, and get to sweeping those mines!